 What is a WordPress Theme Framework?

-Like with most things, there are advantages and disadvantages to using a WordPress theme framework.
+There are a few advantages and disadvantages to using a WordPress theme framework on your site.
 Let’s take a look at both.

-- Community – Most popular theme frameworks have a huge community behind it.
+- Community – Most popular theme frameworks have huge communities behind them.
 This makes it much easier to get your support questions answered.
 For instance, you can view support forums for specific themes on WordPress.org and get your queries resolved.

-- Code Quality – Often theme frameworks are peer reviewed, so it is much more likely to follow all best practices.
+- Code Quality – Often theme frameworks are peer-reviewed, so they are much more likely to follow all best practices.
 This is essential as your website theme will be responsive and lightweight.
 A fast-loading website will in turn boost your WordPress SEO.

-- Unnecessary Code – Frameworks come with tons of built-in functionality which you may not use.
-This is not such a huge deal because it doesn’t directly influence you.
+- Unnecessary Code – Frameworks often come with tons of built-in functionality which you may not use.
+If the framework is well-coded, however, then this shouldn’t affect your site at all.

 - Framework Limitations – Often frameworks have limitations.
-Sometimes to achieve super customizations, you might have to override core files or submit a patch to be included in the future updates.
+If you want to heavily customize your site, then you might have to override core files by installing a special child theme, even if the framework handles that for you.

 - Price – Most theme frameworks are not free or offer limited features in the free version.
-There is either a one time fee or an annual fee to receive updates and support.
+There is either a one-time fee or an annual fee to receive updates and support.
 However, if you go for theme builders, then you get more value for money and the starting plans are also not that expensive.

 Should You Use a Theme Framework?